 Can I claim compensation for a codeshare flight?

 If you have missed your plane or have experienced a delay of over 3 hours, with codesharing you may be eligible for compensation of up to €600 under EC 261.
 If you are booking a trip within or to Europe, the following section may apply to you.

 Under EU Regulation 261/2004, passengers may be eligible to receive compensation in case of a cancellation or a delay exceeding 3 hours at arrival.
 One of the basic conditions is that their flight was operated by an EU-based carrier.
 How does this work with codesharing?

 Imagine you are flying from New York to London.
 If you usually fly with American Airlines, you may choose to book with them.
 In this case, your operating carrier will be American.
 If the plane arrives in London more than 3 hours behind schedule, under EU rules you will not be eligible for compensation.

 Let’s now look at a similar example-- a codeshare between British Airways and American Airlines, but in this case, the flight is operated by BA.

-In this case, you can still book with American to earn some extra miles, however, your operating carrier will be British Airways.
+You can still book with American to earn some extra miles; however, your operating carrier will be British Airways.
 In this scenario, if your plane arrives with more than a 3-hour delay you would be eligible for compensation.
 The difference is that BA is an EU-carrier and EC261 applies to all of its EU-bound flights.
 What is more, EC261 determines compensation in relation to flight distance, so for a long-haul journey like New York-London, your compensation may reach up to €600.